jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Foreword

 My oldest child enlisted in a beginner Spanish class.
 It wasn't long before the teacher suspected (correctly) that Spanish was his mother tongue.
-To test him, the teacher briefly displayed words of colors typed in a different color, requiring my son to say the color each word was written in.
+To test him, the teacher briefly displayed words of colors typed in a different color and then told my son to say the color each word was written in.

 Here's an example: